Learning Applied to Ground Vehicles: Structure and rationale of the LAGR program

-The standard robot was designed and built by the Carnegie Mellon University National Robotics Engineering Center (CMU NREC) Official Website.
+The standard robot was designed and built by the Carnegie Mellon University National Robotics Engineering Center (CMU NREC).
 The vehicles’ computers were preloaded with a modular “Baseline” perception and navigation system that was essentially the same system that CMU NREC had created for the PerceptOR program and was considered to represent the state-of-the-art at the inception of LAGR.
 The modular nature of the Baseline system allowed the researchers to replace parts of the Baseline code with their own modules and still have a complete working system without having to create an entire navigation system from scratch.
 Thus, for example, they were able to compare the performance of their own obstacle detection module with that of the Baseline code, while holding everything else fixed.
 The Baseline code also served as a fixed reference – in any environment and at any time in the program, teams’ code could be compared to the Baseline code.
 This rapid cycle gave the Government team and the performer teams quick feedback and allowed the Government team to design test courses that challenged the performers in specific perception tasks and whose difficulty was likely to challenge, but not overwhelm, the performers’ current capabilities.
 Teams were not required to submit new code for every test, but usually did.
 Despite this leeway, some teams found the rapid test cycle distracting to their long term progress and would have preferred a longer interval between tests.